redhat-openshift-ecosystem/certification-releases/4.9/ga/ci-pipeline.md

 marketplace.openshift.io/support-workflow:https://marketplace.redhat.com/en-us/operators/\{package_name}/support?utm_source=openshift_console
 ```
+If you are updating an existing Red Hat Marketplace Operator bundle in the [RHM Operator repository](https://github.com/redhat-openshift-ecosystem/redhat-marketplace-operators), your package name must be consistent with the existing folder name you see for your Operator.
+For Marketplace bundles, you will need to manually add `-rhmp` to your package name.
+Previously, this was done automatically and therefore will not impact customer upgrades when manually changed.

 *ci.yaml*: This file should include your Red Hat Technology Partner project id and the organization target for this operator.

 You can find instructions on where to find your project id: [here](https://github.com/redhat-openshift-ecosystem/certification-releases/blob/main/4.9/ga/operator-cert-workflow.md#step-a---get-project-id).